redhat-na-ssa/hobbyist-guide-to-rhoai/notes/06_CUSTOM_NOTEBOOK.md

 pipenv upgrade "pyodbc~=5.1.0"
 ```

 Now create a Containerfile.
 In the Containerfile, add the OS package `unixODBC` which is required for the `pyodbc` module.
-Also add the `jq` package to demonstrate installing multiple OS packages.

 ```sh
 cat > Containerfile <<EOF